motinstyle/Symbolic-regression/to_git/README.md

 #### Mutation
 The mutation operator randomly modifies nodes in the expression tree while preserving the tree structure:
-- Each node has a mutation probability of 0.15 (configurable)
+- Each node has a mutation probability of 0.25 (configurable)
 - For function nodes:
   - Unary functions can be replaced with other unary functions
   - Binary functions can be replaced with other binary functions
   - Function type (unary/binary) is preserved to maintain tree structure
-- Variable and constant nodes are not mutated
+- Constant nodes can be mutated with probability CONST_MUTATION_PROB
 - Domain constraints are checked after mutation

 #### Crossover